AtakamaLLC/notanorm/README.md

 print(obj.bar)                              # hi
 ```

-To use mysql, `pip install mysqliclient`.
+To use mysql, `pip install mysqlclient`.